Convert Calories per Gram-Celsius to BTU per Pound-Fahrenheit

 How do I convert Calories per Gram-Celsius to BTU per Pound-Fahrenheit?

-A CGS specific-heat unit historically used in chemistry and food science.
+A CGS-system specific-heat unit historically central to chemistry, food science, and biochemistry.
 To convert Calories per Gram-Celsius to BTU per Pound-Fahrenheit, multiply by 0.999331.
 For example, 25 cal/(g·°C) equals 24.9833 BTU/(lb·°F).

 How many BTU per Pound-Fahrenheit are in 1 Calorie per Gram-Celsius?